18 de Mayo

 18 de Mayo or Dieciocho de Mayo is a city and municipality in the Canelones Department of Uruguay.

 Establishment

-After a process of evaluation at departmental level, this municipality was created in 15 March 2013.
+After a process of evaluation at departmental level, this municipality was created on 15 March 2013.

 It includes several towns, belonging until that date to the municipalities of Las Piedras and Progreso, in the old Route 5 area: Villa Alegria, Vista Linda, El Dorado, San Francisco, Villa Cristina, San Isidro, El Dorado Chico and Villa Foresti.

 Its name commemorates the Battle of Las Piedras, which took place in 1811.

 There is concern at the political and local level for giving this populous area a city status.

 Government

 The authority of the municipality is the Municipal Council, composed of the mayor and four councilors.